RITlug/teleirc/.github/CONTRIBUTING.md

 Registering the channel gives you additional privileges as a channel operator (e.g. testing NickServ authentication to join private IRC channels).
 See your IRC network's documentation on registering a channel.

-### Configure and run Teleirc
+### Configure and run TeleIRC

 Change the `env.example` file to `.env`.
 Change the configuration values to the Telegram bot's tokens.
-For more help with configuration, see the [Teleirc documentation](https://teleirc.readthedocs.io/en/latest/quick-install/#configure-and-run-teleirc).
+For more help with configuration, see the [TeleIRC documentation](https://teleirc.readthedocs.io/en/latest/quick-install/#configure-and-run-teleirc).

 ## Open a new pull request